-ASPE Cost Recovery y Impairment Model IFRS: Rational Entity Impairment Model Assumes that the asset will continue to be used.
+ASPE Cost Recovery y Impairment Model IFRS: Rational Entity y Impairment Model Assumes that the asset will continue to be used.
 The asset is impaired only if the carrying value of the asset is more than the sum of the net future undiscounted cash flows from both the use and eventual disposal of the asset.
 Assumes that the asset will either continue to be used or disposed of, depending upon which results in a higher return.
 The asset is impaired only if the carrying value of the asset is more than the asset's recoverable amount (a discounted cash flow concept), being the higher of its value in use and its fair value less costs to sell.
-Definite-Life In tangible Assets Impairment recognition Only when events and circumstances indicate that the carrying value may not be recoverable, as determined by a recoverability test. s indicate ng value coverable, Impairment recognition at the end of each reporting period as t whether there is any indication that the a Recoverability test If the carrying value is greater than the undiscounted future cash flows, then the asset is impaired, and the impairment loss is calculated.
+Definite-Life In tangible Assets Impairment recognition Only when events and circumstances indicate that the carrying value may not be recoverable, as determined by a recoverability test.
+Impairment recognition An assessment is made at the end of each reporting period as to whether there is any indication that the asset is impaired.
+Recoverability test If the carrying value is greater than the undiscounted future cash flows, then the asset is impaired, and the impairment loss is calculated.
 Recoverability test None Impairment loss The asset carrying value less fair value.
 Impairment loss 1) Calculate the recoverable amount as the higher of the value in use and the fair value less costs to sell.
 2) If the asset carrying value is more than the recoverable amount, then the asset is impaired by the difference between these two amounts.
-Indefinite-Life In ntangible Assets Only when events and circumstances indicate impairment is possible as determined by a fair value test.
-Impairment recognition Tested for impairment annually Fair value test Value, then the asset is impaired, and the loss is calculated.
+Indefinite-Life In ntangible Assets Impairment recognition Only when events and circumstances indicate impairment is possible as determined by a fair value test.
+Impairment recognition Tested for impairment annually Fair value test If the carrying value is greater than the fair value, then the asset is impaired, and the loss is calculated.
 Fair value test None Impairment loss Equal to the difference resulting from the fair value test.
 Impairment loss Same as for definite-life intangible assets above.
 Impairment reversal Not permitted.
 Impairment reversal Same as for definite-life intangible assets above.